jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_instance_administrator_role.md

 7. Attach a YAML file.
 8. Click the **Add Release** button, and then **OK** to add the release to your solution.

+## Update a release

-## Retrieve a list of releases for a solution
+## Deactivate a release
 ### Steps:
-1. On the left panel, click **Solutions Center**.
-A list of all the solutions that have access to the solution center will be displayed.
+1. On the left panel, click **Solutions**.
+A list of all the solutions for your company that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
-3. Click the **Release** tab.
-The history of releases will be displayed.
+3. Click the **Instance** tab.

-## Retrieve a release
-### Steps:
-1. On the left panel, click **Solutions Center**.
-A list of all the solutions that have access to the solution center will be displayed.
+4. Select the instance that you have access to by clicking on the instance name.
+Instance details will be displayed.
-2. Select your solution by clicking on the solution name.
-3. Click the **Release** tab.
-The history of releases will be displayed.
-4. To retrieve a release, select a release by clicking on the release name.

-## Update a release

-## Delete a release
+5. Click the **Deployments** tab.
+You'll be able to update the release name and the
 ## Retrieve manifest file for a release

 ## update an instance